netanelazran11/MethylGPT-thesis/README.md

 Extensions in this repository focus on fine-tuning strategies, experimental design, and systematic analysis of model behavior.

+## Pretrained MethylGPT Models

+MethylGPT is a transformer-based foundation model pretrained on a large-scale corpus of human DNA methylation data.
+The pretraining dataset comprises 226,555 DNA methylation profiles aggregated from 5,281 studies, collected through two complementary resources: EWAS Data Hub and Clockbase.

+This large and diverse corpus enables MethylGPT to learn contextual and transferable CpG representations across tissues, conditions, and biological contexts.

 ## Repository Structure
 - `methylgpt/` – core MethylGPT model (upstream or submodule)
 - `tutorials/` – original tutorials from the upstream repository